cvmfs/doc-cvmfs/cpt-containers.rst

 How to use the CernVM-FS Snapshotter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The CernVM-FS snapshotter runs alongside the containerd service.
+The CernVM-FS snapshotter runs alongside the containerd service (compatible with v1.4.0 < containerd < v2.0) .
 The snapshotter communicates with ``containerd`` via gRPC over a UNIX domain socket.
 The default socket is ``/run/containerd-cvmfs-grpc/containerd-cvmfs-grpc.sock``.
 This socket is created automatically by the snapshotter if it does not exist.